• Skip to primary navigation

 Cobia has pinkish-tan meat that cooks up white.

-It pairs well with many cooking techniques and has many culinary uses.
+It pairs well with many cooking techniques and has many culinary uses - and for a completely different flavor profile, compare with what acai berry tastes like as a fruit taste guide.

 The fish can be pricy or inexpensive, depending on its availability.